 OSU has an active research program in the area of computer architecture and building of components that comprise system on chip (SOC) systems.
 Some of the areas of emphasis include prefetching, cache design, computer arithmetic systems, applications-specific architectures, compilers and hardware for enhanced floating point performance, and cryptographic hardware.
 OSU is also involved in designing state of the art tools that allow complex architectures to be created that comprise billions of transistors.
 This is an important research topic and is crucial to the progress of scientific research.
 In addition to working on the important research problems of today, we study the underlying hardware and technology trends to anticipate what the relevant research problems of the next decade would be.

 - Advanced Topics in Computer Architecture

 Our research facilities span 3 research labs with multiple clusters of high-end workstations, rack-mount systems, high-speed oscilloscopes, logic analyzers, and signal generators.

 Dr. James Stine received a Ph.D. in electrical engineering from Lehigh University in 2000.
 He was an assistant and associate professor at Illinois Institute of Technology from 1999 to 2005, where he directed the VLSI Computer Architecture, Arithmetic and CAD Research Laboratory.
-He is currently an associate professor in the School of Electrical and Computer Engineering at Oklahoma State University.
+He is currently the Earl and Carolyn Glimp Professor in the School of Electrical and Computer Engineering at Oklahoma State University.
 Dr. Stine specializes in research and teaching in VLSI, computer arithmetic, computer system architecture and digital design.
 His research contributions have been extensively published in journals and conference proceedings.
 He is the author of two monographs in the area of computer arithmetic.
 He is a member of the ACM, the IEEE Computer Society, Eta Kappa Nu and a Senior Member of the IEEE.